pdxparrot/assets/SETUP.md

 # Project Settings

 * Graphics Settings
-  * Set the Render Pipeline Asset if desired (not usually needed)
+  * Optionally set the Render Pipeline Asset (not usually needed)
     * This will require creating the asset first, which itself may be configured as desired
 * Input System Package
   * Create the Input System Settings asset if not already done